 - (Requirement 6) Develop and maintain secure systems and applications

-- (Requirement 6.1) Ensure that all system components and software have the latest vendor-supplied security patches
+- (Requirement 6.2) Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed

 - (Requirement 6.5.4) Insecure communications